 - 1/4 teaspoon coarse salt

 - 1 cup vegetable shortening, or vegan butter

 - 1 egg

-- Preheat oven to 375F (180C), and line cookie sheets with parchment paper.
+- Preheat oven to 350˚F, and line 2 cookie sheets with parchment paper.

-- In a large bowl with an electric mixer, cream the butter and sugar until combined and fluffy – about 1 minute.
+- In a large bowl with an electric mixer, cream the shortening and sugar until fluffy – about 1 minute.

 - Add the egg and vanilla extract.
 Beat until combined.

-- Using a small cookie scoop, form dough into balls and place on cookie sheet about an inch or so apart.
+- Using a small cookie scoop, form dough into balls and roll in extra sugar.
+Place on cookie sheet about 2 inches apart.

-- Bake cookies for 8 - 10 minutes or until cookies have spread and dough is set.
-Remove from oven and allow the cookies to rest for several minutes before transferring them to a cooling rack.
-Allow cookies to cool completely before icing.
+- Bake cookies for 10 – 11 minutes or until cookies have spread and the tops begin to crack.
+Remove from oven and allow the cookies to rest for 5 minutes before transferring them to a cooling rack.